 BEAGLE, M. J. (A.K.A.
 Jack Noon, below).
 “Author” of humorous titles Sit Free or Die (1994), and The N.H.
 Primer: a Guaranteed Guide to Winning the N.H.
 Primary (1995).

 BROWN, DEBORAH.
 (19__- ).
 Warner Resident.
 Poet, and Associate Professor of English, UNH.
-Won a prize for Walking the Dog’s Shadow, (2011), The human half (2018) and poems and essays in numerous anthologies.
+Prizewinning poetry book Walking the Dog’s Shadow, (2011), The human half (2018) and poems and essays in numerous anthologies.

 CARSON, KATHLEEN (195_- ).
 Resident of Warner since 198- .
 Writer of community news column in the InterTown Record, 2010-